- Publications and resources

 Step 2: tell us before you fly

-You need to tell us before you want to fly by completing the online notification form.
+You need to tell us five (5) days before you intend to fly by submitting an ‘excluded category notification’ via the myCASA portal.

-Notifications are specific to each drone and location, so you'll need to submit a new notification if you:
+Notifications are specific to each drone, so you'll need to submit a new notification if you:

 - get a new drone

 - want to fly a different type of drone